Dear Pirate Family,

 Diarrhea, vomiting, or abdominal pain

 Known close contact with a person who is lab confirmed to have COVID-19

 Confirmed or Suspected Case of COVID-19

-i. at least three days (72 hours) have passed since recovery (resolution of fever without the use of fever-reducing medications);
+i. at least 1 day (24 hours) has passed since recovery (resolution of fever without the use of fever-reducing medications);

 ii. the individual has improvement in symptoms (e.g., cough, shortness of breath); and